godarklight/DarkMultiPlayer/README.md

 To start a group chat, type /join groupname.
 To leave a PM or group chat, type /part or /leave in the window you want to leave.
 You can also press the 'Leave' button.
 Group chats are indicated by the '#' mark, player chats are indicated by the '@' mark.
+Newlines can be entered in the chat window with shift+enter.

 ###Craft sharing window
 To upload a craft, press on your user name and then click 'Upload'.